 \begin{remark}[Complexity] We will see in Section~\ref{sec:co} that the complexity of ProxSTORM is inversely proportional to $\Theta$, which itself is proportional to $1-\nu$.
 The complexity is also proportional to $\zeta^2$.
-We can therefore track how different algorithmic parameters affect the complexity. \begin{itemize} \item An increase in $\zeta$---be it through $\kef, \kgrad$ or $\kbmh$ (model parameters), $\eta$ (a computed reduction parameter), or even $\eta_1$ (a step acceptance parameter)---adversely affects the complexity of ProxSTORM. \item The difference $1-\nu$ (and thus $\Theta$) is asymptotically proportional to $\eta_1\eta_2$; see \eqref{eq:nu}.
-In other words, if the algorithms accepts steps using more relaxed conditions it may make less progress per step. \end{itemize} \end{remark}
+Thus, we have the following. \begin{itemize} \item An increase in $\zeta$---be it through $\kef, \kgrad$ or $\kbmh$ (model parameters), $\eta$ (a computed reduction parameter), or even $\eta_1$ (a step acceptance parameter)---adversely affects the complexity of ProxSTORM. \item The difference $1-\nu$ (and hence $\Theta$) is asymptotically proportional to $\eta_1\eta_2$; see \eqref{eq:nu}.
+In other words, if the algorithm accepts steps using more relaxed conditions it may make less progress per step. \end{itemize} \end{remark}

-\begin{remark}[Prior Work] The parameters $\zeta$ and $\nu$ differ slightly from their definitions in \cite{storm,storm-rates}, stemming, in part, from our alternative definition of $J_k$.
-Our analysis is sharper than \cite{storm,storm-rates} in some ways.
-For instance, the right-hand-side denominator of \eqref{eq:p1} is at least as large as the right-hand-side denominators of its counterparts in \cite{storm,storm-rates}.
-The nonsmoothness that our analysis supports also makes conditions more restrictive in some ways.
-For instance, when $\nobj\equiv 0$, it is possible to tighten \eqref{eq:bkc} and ultimately relax \eqref{eq:p2}. \end{remark}
+\begin{remark}[Prior Work] The parameters $\zeta$ and $\nu$ differ slightly from their definitions in \cite{storm,storm-rates}, stemming, in part, from our alternative definition of $\mathcal{J}_k$. \end{remark}

 To provide a sense of reasonable values for our parameters, we note that the numerical results in Section~\ref{sec:ex} use $\eta_1 = \frac{1}{2}$ and $\gamma = 5$.